PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/labels.md

 Unlike [names and UIDs](/docs/concepts/overview/working-with-objects/names/), labels do not provide uniqueness.
 In general, we expect many objects to carry the same label(s).

 Via a _label selector_, the client/user can identify a set of objects.
-The label selector is the core grouping primitive in Kubernetes.
+The label selector is the core grouping primitive in PlaidCloud.

 The API currently supports two types of selectors: _equality-based_ and _set-based_.
 A label selector can be made of multiple _requirements_ which are comma-separated.
 In the case of multiple requirements, all must be satisfied so the comma separator acts as a logical _AND_ (`&&`) operator.